 When we hear the words high cholesterol, high blood pressure, or heart disease, we often imagine older adults, not children!
 But with today’s technology, we have the power to spot the early signs of heart disease before any symptoms manifest, and the results are shocking.

-By measuring cholesterol in healthy children, and examining the arteries of kids and teens that have passed away, we have learned that heart disease start young- very young.
+By measuring cholesterol in healthy children, and examining the arteries of kids and teens that have passed away, we have learned that heart disease starts young- very young.
 In one study, 70% of overweight children had at least one risk factor for heart disease, and 39% had two or more factors.

 Risk factors include high blood pressure, high cholesterol, high triglycerides, and insulin resistance.
 The more risk factors one has, the greater the chances of developing heart disease that damages the cardiovascular system.
 As overweight and obesity increased, the proportion of children with at least two risk factors increased from 5% to 59%.
-And excess weight starts early, with more than one-third of children and adolescents now overweight or obese.
+Excess weight starts early, with more than one-third of children and adolescents now overweight or obese.

 We know that arterial walls begin to develop fatty deposits that build up over time.
 This process begins in childhood, promoted by a Western diet of highly processed foods, damaging fats, too much sugar, and salt.
 In autopsies performed on young males (mostly victims of trauma) with an average age of 26, atherosclerosis was observed in 78 percent of the men.
 In another study, scientists autopsied 2,876 young accident victims (ages 15-34) and found that an alarming 60 percent of subjects in the youngest group (ages 15-19) had atherosclerosis.